jackBonadies/SeekerAndroid/setup.md

 After finishing your edits, you can run the following command:

-    base64 config.py > out.txt
+    base64 config.yml > out.txt

-Copy the contents of `out.txt` and set up a new repository secred called `CONFIG_PY`.
+Copy the contents of `out.txt` and set up a new repository secred called `CONFIG_YML`.
 Just paste the content of `out.txt` into the value field.

 Then do the same with the keystore file:

-    base64 keystore.jks > out.txt
+    base64 keystore.p12 > out.txt

-And now create another secret with the name `KEYSTORE_JKS`, and again paste the content of `out.txt`.
+And now create another secret with the name `KEYSTORE_P12`, and again paste the content of `out.txt`.

 Then go to `https://github.com/settings/tokens/new?description=f-droid repo` and generate a token, no scopes required